Z11mm/terraform-azurerm-vnet/README.md

 | vnet\_name | The Name of the newly created vNet |
 | vnet\_subnets | The ids of subnets created inside the newl vNet |

+## Contributing

+Report issues/questions/feature requests on in the issues section.

+Full contributing guidelines are covered [here](CONTRIBUTING.md).

 ## License

 [MIT](LICENSE)